kamsar/kamsar.github.io/source/_posts/2017-10-22-All-about-xConnect-Security.md

 ### What can go wrong with server certificate negotiation

 The most common issues are domain mismatches and untrusted certificates.
 Generally you can diagnose issues with server certificates using a web browser - request the site over HTTPS and review the error shown in the browser.
-Specifically for xConnect make sure you request the xConnect URL, **not** the Sitecore XP URL, to diagnose this.
+Make sure you request the xConnect server URL, **not** the Sitecore XP URL if you are diagnosing an xConnect connectivity issue.

 #### Domain Mismatches

 A domain mismatch occurs when a certificate's domain does not match the domain being requested.
 For example, a certificate issued to `sitecore.net` will fail this validation if the site you're requesting is `https://foo.local`.
 Certificates may also be issued using _wildcards_ (e.g. `*.sitecore.net`).
 Note that wildcards apply to one level of subdomains only - so in the previous example `sitecore.net` or `foo.sitecore.net` would be valid, but `bar.foo.sitecore.net` would _not_ be.

+Domain matching is done based on the host header the server receives.
+For example if the xConnect server is `https://xconnect` but can also be accessed via `https://127.0.0.1`, the certificate will be invalid if the IP address is used because the certificate was not issued for `127.0.0.1`.

 If you have a domain mismatch issue, you will need to either get a new certificate (and update the xConnect IIS site(s) to use the new certificate) or change the domain for xConnect to one that is valid for the certificate.

 #### Untrusted Certificates